babelsociety/website/content/blog/in-depth-economy/index.md

 The proponent however isn't the *owner* of the project nor product, everyone interested will have the same stake on it, both during its planning phase and once it is up and running.

-### Full collaboration

-Being true to our core values, we reject [authority](@/blog/authority/index.md) at social level as much as we do on the working place.
-That's why all decisions regarding a particular production line concerns all workers.
-There is no boss, no small group of people who decide for everyone else.

-There may be small groups entrusted to come up with a solution to a specific problem, but the solution must then be agreed by all workers.
-Small groups have no executive power.

-We encourage such groups to be dismantled once the solution is found and to vary the people entrusted to work on the next problem.
-This will foster a better social knitting between all workers, avoiding soft hierarchies and urge everyone to try different responsibilities.

 ### Adapting

 Let's say the population in our area grows and we need to produce more bread.
 We can reach out to our flour suppliers and ask them for more.
 If they have spare capacity, then all good.